 Juniors and Seniors and their families meet individually with the College Advisor and Transition Coordinator to develop a post-high school plan.
 On going meetings ensure that they have the appropriate support to make a smooth transition from Bayhill to adulthood.

 Life Skills course includes many transition activities designed to encourage students to explore their maximum potential while learning the skills necessary to transition from school and parental care into adult independence.
 The course is designed to teach students how to incorporate Life Skills related knowledge into everyday behavior.
 Students are exposed to information and skill building exercises geared towards personal, social, and emotional development.

-The goals of the Life Skills course are to educate and empower students to develop and understand their Individual Transition Plan (ITP).
-This course is designed to reinforce basic skills in Reading/Math/English and to teach students how to apply these skills to real world problems and situations.
-Students will practice and demonstrate an understanding of the following Life Skills appropriate behaviors:
+The goals of the Life Skills course are to educate and empower students to develop their Individual Transition Plan (ITP).
+This course is designed to teach students how to apply academic skills to real world problems and situations.
+Students practice and demonstrate an understanding of the following Life Skills appropriate behaviors: